theupdateframework/pep-maximum-security-model/README.rst

 If a malicious party compromises PyPI, they can sign arbitrary files with any of the online keys.
 The roles with offline keys (i.e., *root* and *targets*) are still protected.
-To safely recover from a repository compromise, snapshots should be audited to ensure files are only restored to trusted versions.
+To safely recover from a repository compromise, snapshots should be audited to ensure that files are only restored to trusted versions.

 When a repository compromise has been detected, the integrity of three types of information must be validated:

-1. If the online keys of the repository have been compromised, they can be revoked by having the *targets* role sign new metadata delegating to a new key.
+1. If the online keys of the repository have been compromised, they can be revoked by having the *targets* role sign new metadata, delegated to a new key.

-2. If the role metadata on the repository has been changed, this would impact the metadata that is signed by online keys.
+2. If the role metadata on the repository has been changed, this will impact the metadata that is signed by online keys.
 Any role information created since the last period should be discarded.
 As a result, developers of new projects will need to re-register their projects.

-3. If the packages themselves may have been tampered with, they can be validated using the stored hash information for packages that existed at the time of the last period.
-Also new distributions that are signed by developers in the claimed role may be safely retained.
-However, any distributions signed by developers in the *recently-claimed* or *unclaimed* role should be discarded.
+3. If the packages themselves may have been tampered with, they can be validated using the stored hash information for packages that existed at the time of the last period [LV: "the time of the last period" seems to include some redundant info. not clear what's going on.]
+Also, new distributions that are signed by developers in the claimed role may be safely retained.
+However, any distributions signed by developers in the *recently-claimed* or *unclaimed* roles should be discarded.

 In order to safely restore snapshots in the event of a compromise, PyPI SHOULD maintain a small number of its own mirrors to copy PyPI snapshots according to